mrBettazzi/exercise-tracker/README.md

 In the `src/App.js` file we will break down the entire application into visual components.
 In the following code : *Navbar*, *ExercisesList* etc. are all visual components.
 Routing consists in matching request addresses with specific components.
-The **BrowserRouter** library makes it easy to manage routing (opening and closing specific components based on the requested address) this is how `src/App.js`looks like after initial customization :
+The **BrowserRouter** library makes it easy to manage routing (opening and closing specific components based on the requested address). this is how `src/App.js`looks like after initial customization :
 ```
 import React from 'react';